krhuang/QuickStartJulia/README.md

 ```
 curl -fsSL https://install.julialang.org | sh
 ```
 and follow the installer instructions.
+You can set download locations by setting the environmental variables `JULIA_DEPOT_PATH` and `JULIAUP_DEPOT_PATH`.

 In Windows execute
 ```